 Fishing is exceptional at Biscayne all year.
 Snapper, grouper and sea trout are plentiful in the bay.
-On the ocean side of the keys, you'll find hogfish and barracuda.
+On the ocean

+Biscayne is a birdwatcher's paradise, with a huge number of resident and migratory species side of the keys, you'll find hogfish and barracuda.
 You must possess a Florida state fishing license and adhere to catch regulations on size, number, season and method of take.
 Copies of regulations are available at the visitor center, marinas and bait shops.